Parent Workshops

 Our Maths Lead will be leading three Maths workshops this year, designed to address the following:

 Two sessions in the Spring term addressing the teaching of Reading in Years 2-4, and Grammar in Years 5 and 6 and how you can support at home will take place in the Spring Term.
-Please see details below: TBC
+The workshops will address the following:

 • How is reading is taught at school?